Lujain92/reading-notes/Class1-301.md

 ## What are the characteristics of a component?

-> * Reusability − Components are usually designed to be reused in different situations in different applications.
-However, some components may be designed for a specific task.
+ * Reusability

-> * Replaceable − Components may be freely substituted with other similar components.
+ * Replaceable

-> * Not context specific − Components are designed to operate in different environments and contexts.
+ * Not context specific

-> * Extensible − A component can be extended from existing components to provide new behavior.
+ * Extensible

-> * Encapsulated − A A component depicts the interfaces, which allow the caller to use its functionality, and do not expose details of the internal processes or any internal variables or state.
+ * Encapsulated

-> * Independent − Components are designed to have minimal dependencies on other components.
+* Independent

 ## What are the advantages of using component-based architecture?

-> * Ease of deployment − As new compatible versions become available, it is easier to replace existing versions with no impact on the other components or the system as a whole.
+* Ease of deployment

-> * Reduced cost − The use of third-party components allows you to spread the cost of development and maintenance.
+ * Reduced cost

-> * Ease of development − Components implement well-known interfaces to provide defined functionality, allowing development without impacting other parts of the system.
+* Ease of development .

-> * Reusable − The use of reusable components means that they can be used to spread the development and maintenance cost across several applications or systems.
+ * Reusable

-> * Modification of technical complexity − A component modifies the complexity through the use of a component container and its services.
+ * Modification of technical complexity

-> * Reliability − The overall system reliability increases since the reliability of each individual component enhances the reliability of the whole system via reuse.
+ * Reliability

-> * System maintenance and evolution − Easy to change and update the implementation without affecting the rest of the system.
+ * System maintenance and evolution

-> * Independent − Independency and flexible connectivity of components.
-Independent development of components by different group in parallel.
-Productivity for the software development and future software development.
+ * Independent

 ## What is “props” short for?